-- 6-9 Months: Between the ages of six and nine months, your baby is just getting acquainted with solid foods.
-Their solid food intake at this age, however, is supplemental to their formula intake, and is mostly centered around taste and texture introduction.
+- 6-9 Months old: Between the ages of six and nine months, your baby is just starting solid foods.
+Their solid food intake at this age, however, should be in addition to their formula intake, and is mostly for taste and texture introduction.

 If you’ve run out of formula, offering solids as an alternative is not necessarily a horrible idea.
-Providing nutrient rich meals at least three times a day, along with 4-8 ounces of water per day serves as a good bridge for your baby’s health needs, but do not give them this combination for more than two days.
+Providing healthy meals at least three times a day, along with 4-8 ounces of water per day is a good bridge for your baby’s health needs, but do not give them this combination for more than two days.
 Pedialyte is also safe to give for up to two days.

-- 9-12 Months: This is the safest scenario for running out of formula.
+- 9-12 Months old: This is the safest scenario for running out of formula.
 In fact, some children this age have already begun to wean themselves off of formula and prefer solids to a liquid diet.
 They are beginning to transition to eating the foods they’ll eat as toddlers.
-Offering your child eight ounces of water, pedialyte, or coconut water per day along with their meals is appropriate to keep them hydrated and healthy.
+Offering your child eight ounces of water, Pedialyte, or coconut water per day in addition to their meals is appropriate to keep them hydrated and healthy.

-The most important idea to remember is to stay calm, and get your hands on some formula as soon as possible.
+The most important thing to remember is to stay calm, and get your hands on healthy infant formula as soon as possible.
 Water, milk alternatives, Pedialyte, and solid foods aren’t appropriate substitutes for young babies, and even older babies shouldn’t be given these emergency options for long periods of time.

 If you’re having trouble affording your formula, you’ve got options.
-Don’t assume you need to water down formula or offer a less expensive alternative.
-There are programs available to assist you in your time of need and ensure your baby has what they need to develop properly.
+Don’t assume you need to water down formula or offer an alternative.
+There are programs available for assistance to ensure your baby has what they need to eat.

-If you’re struggling to get necessary formula, here are some places you can call for help:
+If you’re struggling, here are some places you can call for help with baby formula:

-- Doctor.
-Your OB/GYN may have formula samples on hand they can offer to you to hold you over until you are able to get more.
+- Call your doctor or your baby’s doctor.
+Your OBGYN or your baby’s healthcare provider may have formula samples on hand they can offer you to hold you over until you are able to get more.
 This isn’t a permanent solution for your formula needs, but it’s definitely an option you can explore in a pinch.

 - WIC.
-The federal WIC program ensures that infants have their food and formula needs met.
-To find out if you are eligible for WIC, you can check with your county’s WIC office or contact them online.
+The federal Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) program ensures that infants have their food and formula needs met.
+To find out if you are eligible for WIC, you can check with your county’s WIC office or contact them online.4

 - Breast milk banks.
 Many areas have local breast milk banks that can offer assistance to families in need.
 In a pinch, you can get donor breast milk for your baby by contacting these facilities.